rubygems/gemstash/docs/gemstash-customize.7.md

 If the 's3' storage setup is selected, gemstash will require you to input the `:aws_access_key` and `:aws_secret_access_key` required to access your storage unit.
-Then you'll also need to provide the `bucket_name` in which specifies the bucket where you want the files to be stored on S3.
-Finally, you can provide your own directory path at `s3_path` in which you want to the files to be stored on S3.
-The file path defaults to `gemstash/s3_storage` which will create gemstash > s3_storage directory on your S3 storage unit.
+Then you'll also need to provide the `:bucket_name` in which specifies the bucket where you want the files to be stored on S3 and the `:region` that your bucket is located in.
+Finally, you can provide your own directory path at `:s3_path` in which you want to the files to be stored on S3.
+The file path defaults to `gemstash/s3_storage` which will create a gemstash > s3_storage directory on your S3 storage unit.
 Here's an example configuration to use Amazon S3 Storage.

 ``` yaml